Estimation and Inference in Factor Copula Models with Exogenous Covariates: Empirical Application

-Since gold is often thought to be a hedge and/or a safe haven for stock markets, its price may convey information about the interdependencies between stock returns; see, e.g., \cite{Baurmc10}.
-Hence, we examine the extent to which information on gold prices can help us to describe the dependence structure among the eleven companies.
-The conditional mean of the logarithmic return of the \(i\)-th stock price \(Y_{i,t}\), \(i \in \{1,\dots,11\}\), is modeled as an AR(1) process augmented with the first lag of the logarithmic change of the three \textit{p.m.} gold fixing price in London bullion market \(W_t\)
+Since gold often acts as an hedge and/or a safe haven for stock markets, its price may convey information about the inter-dependencies between stock returns; see, e.g., \cite{Baurmc10}.
+Hence, we examine the extent to which information on gold prices can help us to describe the cross-sectional dependence structure among the 43 companies.
+The conditional mean of the (percentage) logarithmic return of the \(i\)-th stock price \(Y_{i,t}\), \(i \in \{1,\dots,43\}\), is modeled as an AR(1) process augmented with the first lag of the (percentage) logarithmic change of the three \textit{p.m.} gold fixing price in London bullion market \(W_t\)

 while, similar to \cite{ohpa13, ohpa17, ohpa21}, the conditional variance \(\mu_{i,t}^2\) is assumed to follow a GJR-GARCH(1,1) model